Close Menu

 SPINAL STENOSIS & FUNCTIONAL LIMITS

-In order to prove you cannot work due to spinal stenosis, your back symptoms must last longer than 12 months.
-When making the decision as to whether you will be paid benefits, the SSA will also look at any physical limits you have that affect your ability to work a full time job.
-Functional limits means how your physical conditions make you unable to do normal activities, like sit, stand, walk, lift, and bend.
-In other words, they are activities you are not able to do because of your back condition.
+When making the decision to pay you benefits, the SSA will also look at physical limits you have that effect your ability to work a full time job.
+Functional limits means how your physical condition makes you unable to do normal activities, like sit, stand, walk, lift, and bend.
+In other words, the physical activities you are not able to do because of your back condition.

-If you spinal stenosis does not meet or equal listing 1.16, then you can still win benefits using your residual functional capacity (RFC).
-The SSA will assume a certain RFC for you that is drawn from your medical records.
-Therefore, it is important to have the doctor who is treating you for your spinal stenosis complete an RFC form.
-Our firm will send an RFC form to your treating doctor to complete.
-The medical opinion of your doctor should be taken into account by the SSA when they determine if they can pay you benefits.
+Therefore, it is important to have your treating doctor complete an RFC form.
+Our firm will send an RFC form to your doctor to complete.
+The SSA should take the medical opinion of your doctor into account when they determine if they can pay you benefits.

 PHYSICAL LIMITATIONS FROM SPINAL STENOSIS